-The YTI experience combines qualified instruction with the medical facilities, equipment and instruments youíd find on your first day of work.
-In addition, your clinical rotation in actual hospitals, long term care facilities and clinics will prepare you with the working knowledge and skills youíll need as an important part of any medical team.
+The YTI blended learning experience combines qualified instruction and student support with the independence and flexibility of online learning.
+Following online training, your clinical rotations in approved hospitals, long term care facilities and clinics can prepare you with the working knowledge and skills you'll need as an important part of any medical team.

 Respiratory Therapy Program Goal: To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

 The Respiratory Therapy program at YTI Career Institute - Altoona has earned Initial Accreditation from the Commission on Accreditation for Respiratory Care (www.coarc.com).
 This status signifies that a program that has been granted initial accreditation has demonstrated continuous compliance in accordance with the Standards following submission of a continuing self-study report and completion of an on-site visit as required by the CoARC Board.
 YTI Career Institute-Altoona's Respiratory Therapy program is recognized by the National Board for Respiratory Care (NBRC) and graduates are eligible to sit for the Respiratory Care Credentialing Examination(s).
 Enrolled students completing the program under Initial Accreditation are considered graduates of a CoARC accredited program.
 Commission on Accreditation for Respiratory Care, 777 Cannon Drive, P.O.
 Box 54876, Hurst, Texas 76054-4876, (817)283-2835.